droidchef/gsoc-proposals/karsai1993-android-client.md

 **Gitter chatroom**

-Yes, I have visited Gitter chatroom for self-service-app (and android-client).
+Yes, I have visited Gitter chatroom for android-client (and self-service-app).
 My Gitter ID is karsai1993 as written among contact information, too.

 **Contribution to open source projects**